Hochschild homology and the derived de Rham complex revisited: Bialgebras

 Similarly, a \emph{cocommutative coalgebra object of $\cat{C}$} is a commutative algebra object of $\cat{C}^\op$.
 We let $\cCAlg(\cat{C})$ denote the $\infty$-category $\CAlg(\cat{C}^\op)^\op$, and refer to this as the \emph{$\infty$-category of cocommutative coalgebra objects of $\cat{C}$}.
 Given a cocommutative coalgebra object $A$ of $\cat{C}$, an \emph{$A$-comodule object of $\cat{C}$} is an $A$-module object of $\cat{C}^\op$.
 We let $\cMod_A(\cat{C})$ denote the $\infty$-category $\Mod_A(\cat{C}^\op)^\op$, and refer to this as the \emph{$\infty$-category of $A$-comodule objects of $\cat{C}$}. \end{definition}

 Now, there are two natural options for encoding the idea of an object of $\cat{C}$ equipped with compatible algebra and coalgebra structures.
-Noting that there are canonical symmetric monoidal structures on the $\infty$-categories $\Alg(\cat{C})$ and $\cAlg(\cat{C})$, we may consider both coalgebra objects of $\Alg(\cat{C})$ and algebra objects of $\cAlg(\cat{C})$.
+Noting that the $\infty$-categories $\Alg(\cat{C})$ and $\cAlg(\cat{C})$ inherit symmetric monoidal structures from $\cat{C}$ \cite[Example 3.2.4.4]{lurie--algebra}, we may consider both coalgebra objects of $\Alg(\cat{C})$ and algebra objects of $\cAlg(\cat{C})$.
 In this paper, we will only deal with the situation where at least one of the algebra and coalgebra structures is commutative.
 In these cases, we can show that the two options are equivalent: